 There can be many types of low-content books, and here’s an example of a few popular ones:

-How Low Content Publishing Works?
+How Does Low Content Publishing Work?

 Low content publishing on Amazon works in a very straightforward way.